Kathleen Gill, , Grantee Link >

 I aim for the series to bring forward the on-going issues regarding feral and semi-feral dogs throughout northern communities, and the resources and education needed to further develop healthy and safe environments between humans and dogs.
 I would like my artwork to have a positive impact on viewers and create an emotional response through subdued color and atmospheric space.

-Gill was a volunteer art teacher in the northern fly-in community which led her to not only supporting community members, but also a pack of stray and semi-domesticated dogs.
+Katy was a volunteer art teacher in the northern fly-in community which led her to not only supporting community members, but also a pack of stray and semi-domesticated dogs.
 She organized the dogs to be flown out to Winnipeg to receive needed veterinary care and to be adopted.
-Her art has been featured at Blackgate Tattoo Collective located in Strathroy, ON for the month of November.
+Her art was featured at Blackgate Tattoo Collective located in Strathroy, ON in November 2019.
 She is now in the process of rewriting a book of photography of dogs, adding photos of her artwork to it so that it can be published for others to purchase to help raise awareness.
 She has received positive feedback about the project and people have said that they are grateful to now know more about these issues.

 In addition to enabling Katy to display her paintings (see below), her CAF grant allowed her to make some photo books to give as gifts for those who helped with the dog rescue.
 The book was so popular that she ended up extending the writing of it to share more information about her experience living in the First Nation community and rescuing the dogs, as well as included more photos.
 In March 2022, Eaglespeaker Publishing issued Reserved & Deserved: The Dogs of the Shamattawa First Nation.
 Katy’s work is available on Instagram (@k.t.gill) and on her website.
 She writes: